AlternateFire/JavaFX-Calculator/README.md

 # JavaFX-Calculator
-Calculator Interest app made in JavaFx.
+Interest calculator app made in JavaFx.
+Has an interactive GUI and allows users to navigate and input their values in an user-friendly manner.
 Part of a school project (2022).